The Atlantic Rainforest

 The lodge is small, with a relaxed and informal atmosphere, and is set against a fabulous backdrop of forested mountains.
 It has beautifully maintained gardens which provide superb birding and photographic opportunities from the veranda.

-Around the gardens, Orange-winged Parrot, Guira Cuckoo, Ferruginous Pygmy Owl, Rufous-tailed Jacamar, Crescent-chested Puffbird, Channel-billed Toucan, superb White and Blond-crested Woodpeckers, Chestnut-backed Antshrike and Long-billed Wren are among the birds often present, while at night Tropical Screech-Owl, Tawny-browed Owl, Short-tailed Nighthawk and Pauraque may be seen while sipping a cool lime Caipirinha - the traditional Brazilian cocktail.
+Around the gardens, Orange-winged Amazon, Guira Cuckoo, Ferruginous Pygmy Owl, Rufous-tailed Jacamar, Crescent-chested Puffbird, Channel-billed Toucan, White and Blond-crested Woodpeckers, Chestnut-backed Antshrike and Long-billed Wren are among the birds which are often present, while at night Tropical Screech Owl and Pauraque may be heard while sipping a cool lime Caipirinha, the traditional Brazilian cocktail.

 Home-cooking, with local freshly prepared dishes by the lodge’s own cooks (vegetarian needs can also be catered for).